olorondu-emeka/uuid-generator/README.md

 ### API Request

-This project ahs only a single route, which is a **GET** request that can be accessed on:
+This project has only a single route, which is a **GET** request that can be accessed on:

 ```bash
 http://localhost:5000/